Atheroembolic renal disease (AERD) occurs when small particles made of hardened cholesterol and fat spread to the small blood vessels of the kidneys.

 AERD is linked to atherosclerosis.
 Atherosclerosis is a common disorder of the arteries.
 It occurs when fat, cholesterol, and other substances build up in the walls of arteries and form a hard substance called plaque.

-The kidneys are involved about half of the time.
+The kidneys are involved about half of the time that plaque fragments block blood flow to blood vessels.
 Other body parts that may be involved include the skin, eyes, muscles and bones, brain and nerves, and organs in the abdomen.
 Acute kidney failure is possible if the blockages of the kidney blood vessels are severe.

 Atherosclerosis of the aorta is the most common cause of AERD.
 The cholesterol crystals may also break off during aortic angiography, cardiac catheterization, or surgery of the aorta or other major arteries.